-The study of Information Engineering encompasses elements from Computer Science, Electronic Engineering, Data Science, Information Theory, Signal Analysis and Artificial Intelligence.
-This multi-disciplinary nature of Information Engineering is what makes our programme unique, challenging and rewarding.
+The study of Information Engineering encompasses elements from Computer Science, Electronic Engineering, Data Science, Information Security, Information Theory, Signal Analysis, and Artificial Intelligence.
+This multi-disciplinary nature of Information Engineering is what makes our programme unique, challenging, and rewarding.

 Our graduates are equipped with solid engineering knowledge and analytical problem-solving skills to innovate creative solutions for important practical problems.
 They have embarked on successful careers in various industries and around 10% of them would further their graduate studies in top schools worldwide.